athul551/FogSphere/README.md

-ython tools for collecting hourly weather observations from the NOAA Global Historical Climatology Network hourly dataset (GHCNh), preparing fog labels, and developing a fog-prediction model for Kerala and nearby stations.
+python tools for collecting hourly weather observations from the NOAA Global Historical Climatology Network hourly dataset (GHCNh), preparing fog labels, and developing a fog-prediction model for Kerala and nearby stations.

 ## Status